dselimovic02/hack-the-box/HTB-Academy/web_requests/README.md

   ## GET

 For this task we need to log in our target with supplied user credentials via browser.
-Credentials are 'admin' for username and same for password.
+Credentials are 'admin' for the username and same for the password.

  ![image](screenshots/get_1.png)